 I know some of you associate me with lumberjack romance, which is great, but when I don’t write stories set in Nortown or somewhere Up North, people most often end up dead.
 As a result of this, my search history on Google often leads to body farms and more or less reliable sources about the stages of death and the decaying process a body goes through.

 Contrary to what some may think I don’t like ending up on those sites.
-Body farms show pictures and while I might feel a sick kind of pleasure painting a ghastly scene I don’t want to see the reality.
-So what I did was to put together a little list for future references.
+Body farms show pictures and while I might feel a sick kind of pleasure painting a ghastly scene, I don’t want to see the reality.
+So what I did was put together a little list for future references.
 I thought I’d share, who knows you might find it useful.